-\The column on Lowest Indicator Score shows three indicators on which the country has scored the lowest.
+^{}The column on the violated rights shows three indicators on which the country has scored the lowest.
 These are relatively less protected rights in the country.
-The number in the bracket indicates the country's score (out of 100) on that specific indicator.
+Number in the bracket shows the score (out of 100) of the country on that specific indicator.